ananthp/svg_video_py/README.md

 ## Combining Images

-`render.py` creates `mp4` video by combining seqeunce of individual frames stored as images.
+`render.py` creates `mp4` video by combining sequence of individual frames stored as images.
 For instance, you can use `Scroll` to generate the images, and finally produce the video with this script.
 (Other video tools, notably blender, also generate image sequences).

 `svgvid/render.py --help` for detailed usage info.